Securing the Electric Vehicle Charging Infrastructure: Securing the Web of Energy: The importance of Privacy and Cybersecurity for charging stations

 Smart charging and vehicle-to-grid (V2G) charging technologies connect an EV to the electricity grid using a charging device which includes a data connection and ensures the exchange of information and control commands between various entities in the EV ecosystem including charge point, charge point operators, grid network operators, among others.

-Any connected infrastructure is a potential target for cyber-security attacks, with motives including information theft, cyber-warfare \footnote{e.g. attack against the power grid in Ukraine, during which 250,000 homes were cut off power for 6 hours.}, or organised crime\footnote{e.g. WannaCry ransomware attack that paralysed critical infrastructure, such as the UK NHS, asking for ransom money to prevent the irreversible deletion of crucial files.}.
+Any connected infrastructure is a potential target for cyber-security attacks, with motives including information theft, cyber-warfare, or organised crime\footnote{ Examples are the attack against the power grid in Ukraine, during which 250,000 homes were cut off power for 6 hours~\cite{lee2016analysis}, and the WannaCry ransomware attack that paralysed critical infrastructure, such as the UK NHS, asking for ransom money to prevent the irreversible deletion of crucial files~\cite{martin2018wannacry}.}.

 As such, we need to ensure the cyber security of these connected devices and the entities involved in operating them to prevent threats impacting both the consumers and the electricity system as a whole.